simonw/csvs-to-sqlite/README.md

                                    datetimes
       -df, --datetime-format TEXT  One or more custom date format strings to try when parsing dates/datetimes
-      -f, --fts TEXT               One or more columns to use to populate a full- text index
+      -pk, --primary-key TEXT      One or more columns to use as the primary key -f, --fts TEXT               One or more columns to use to populate a full- text index
       -i, --index TEXT             Add index on this column (or a compound index